Capstone-Projects-2023-Spring/project-optimap/documentation/docs/system-architecture/design.md

     deactivate DijkstrasAlgo
     CreateRouteScreen->>MapView: startRoute()
 ```
-** *Use Case #1 Sequence Diagram: As a user, I would like to be able to add as many destinations as I want to my route* **
+**Figure 1.3, *Use Case #1 Sequence Diagram: As a user, I would like to be able to add as many destinations as I want to my route* **

 1. The User opens the OptiMap app
 2. The User selects "Create Route"
+3. OptiMap displays input box and MapView
-3. The User types in a location and selects add
+4. The User types in a location
+5. OptiMap requests and verifies location
+6. The User selects "Add Stop"
+7. OptiMap displays stop on map
-4. The User repeats this process until satisfied
+8. The User repeats this process until satisfied
-5. The User selects Start Route
+9. The User selects Start Route

 ### Sequence Diagram 2 (Use Case #2)